top of page

 8. Be aware that our contract states that there is absolutely NO breeding of our jennets that are adopted from us.
 There is no exception to this rule.

 10. Adopter must facilitate at minimum yearly visits with a licensed veterinarian to have annual vaccinations, dental exams/ floats.
-NO exceptions!
 For donkeys to live a long, happy, and pain free life they must have at minimum yearly dental exams.
-The mouth is the beginning of the digestive track, if that is compromised the adoptee is compromised.

 bottom of page